 """

-Insert a new stage at the given index, shifting the list elements to the
+Insert a new stage at the given index.

 right.
 The newly created stage is returned.